 The National Environmental Management: Integrated Coastal Management Act, 2008 (Act No. 24 of 2008) ("ICMA").
-If yes, attach a copy of the comment from the relevant competent authority as NO Appendix E4 and the pre-approval for the reclamation of land as Appendix E19.
-The National Heritage Resources Act, 1999 (Act No. 25 of 1999) ("NHRA").
+If yes, attach a copy of the comment from the relevant competent authority as Appendix E4 and the pre-approval for the reclamation of land as Appendix E19.
+NO The National Heritage Resources Act, 1999 (Act No. 25 of 1999) ("NHRA").
 If yes, attach a copy of the comment from Heritage Western Cape as Appendix E1.
 YES The rezoning of more than a hectare of land requires approval in terms of Section 38 of the Heritage Resources Act.
 A Notice of Intent to Develop (NID) has been submitted to Western Cape Heritage.
+A paleontology desktop study has been carried out.
+Due to the improbability of making a significant fossil find during development, because of the scarcity and uneven distribution of trace fossils, the significance of development in the study area is LOW.
+There is a possibility of finding fossils at the study site when unweathered rock is exposed during development.
+The Chance Palaeontological Finds Procedure is included in the EMPr and should be followed in the unlikely event that a significant fossil discovery is made during construction.
 The National Water Act, 1998 (Act No. 36 of 1998) ("NWA").
 If yes, attach a copy of the comment from the DWS as Appendix E3.
 NO The National Environmental Management: Air Quality Act, 2004 (Act No. 39 of 2004) ("NEM:AQA").
 If yes, attach a copy of the comment from the relevant authorities as Appendix E13.
 NO The National Environmental Management Waste Act (Act No. 59 of 2008) ("NEM:WA") NO The National Environmental Management Biodiversity Act, 2004 (Act No. 10 of 2004 ("NEMBA").
 YES NO The National Environmental Management: Protected Areas Act, 2003 (Act No. 57 of 2003) ("NEMPAA").
 NO The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983).
 If yes, attach comment from the relevant competent authority as Appendix E5.
 NO